is-a-dev/anna/README.md

 - Merged Fire and orangcc together into a bot that functions as both
 - Rewrote the Github module
 - Rewrote the dns module
-- Remove a lot of bloat from mostly orangcc's code and some from Fire's code as well
+- Remove a lot of bloat from mostly orangcc's code
 - Rewrote various commands
 - Add some new modules, including the `purge` and `send` commands